Everyday (Buddy Holly song)

-"Everyday" is a song written by Buddy Holly and Norman Petty, recorded by Buddy Holly and the Crickets on May 29, 1957, and released on September 20, 1957, as the B-side of "Peggy Sue", which went to three on the Billboard Top 100 chart in 1957.
-The song is ranked number 238 on Rolling Stone magazine's list of the "500 Greatest Songs of All Time".
+"Everyday" is a song written by Buddy Holly and Norman Petty, recorded by Buddy Holly and the Crickets on May 29, 1957, and released on September 20, 1957, as the B-side of "Peggy Sue".
+The A side "Peggy Sue" went to number three on the Billboard Hot 100 chart in 1957.
+"Everyday" is ranked number 238 on Rolling Stone magazine's list of the "500 Greatest Songs of All Time".

-On the original single the Crickets are not mentioned, but it is known that Holly plays acoustic guitar; drummer Jerry Allison slaps his knees for percussion; Joe B. Mauldin plays a standup acoustic bass; A celesta, which is a keyboard instrument with a glockenspiel-like tone, is also used in the recording.
+The song was recorded at Norman Petty Recording Studios in Clovis, New Mexico.
+On the original single, the Crickets are not credited, but it is known that Holly plays acoustic guitar, drummer Jerry Allison slaps his knees for percussion, and Joe B. Mauldin plays a standup acoustic bass.
+Vi Petty, Norman Petty's wife—played the celesta on the recording.